-Emma CavanI'm a marine biogeochemist (post-doc) working at the University of Tasmania's (Australia) Institute of Marine and Antarctic Studies.
-I study the biological carbon pump (BCP) which is an ecological processes transporting organic carbon in particles synthesised by phytoplankton to the deep ocean.
+Emma CavanEmma is a marine biogeochemist (post-doc) working at the University of Tasmania's (Australia) Institute for Marine and Antarctic Studies.
+She works on the biological carbon pump (BCP) which is an ecological process transporting organic carbon via particles synthesised by phytoplankton to the deep ocean.
 It's a complex system which results in significant amounts of atmospheric carbon dioxide being removed from the global carbon cycle.
-My work in Tasmania focusses specifcally on the BCP in the Southern Ocean which has important geoengineering potential.
+Her work in Tasmania focusses specifically on the BCP in the Southern Ocean which has an important climate geoengineering potential.